aikimcr/CurrencyExchangeList/README.md

 It gets its data from [Coingecko](https://www.coingecko.com/en/api/documentation) so any improvements would need to be consistent with their TOS.

+Note that it's set up to run serving static files behind an nginx server.
+The default configuration is for it to run from my domain (mriehle.com) at 'CurrencyExchange'.
+To make this work on a different host, the 'hostname' key in package.json would need to change.
+To just move the path, that key and the basename specified on BrowserInfo in index.js would need to change.

 # Getting Started with Create React App